stellaCmiller/flash-lang-japanese/README.md

 ### Random To-Dos:

+* Make my url into a variable for my client side fetch functions
 * Git rid of my callback hell using async/await
 * OH MY GOD, i can get rid of most of the fetch requests, I had 0 idea that the body parser url encoded extended option made forms actually function correctly.
 UGH
 * Use React Fragments to clean up all of the annoying extra divs in my code